ankitagupta12/brace-comb/README.md

 Allows setting dependency logic between entities, and declaring resolution methods and callbacks to resolve dependencies.

+## Background

+In workflow management systems, there is often a need to define that certain tasks should only begin when another task is complete.

+Instead of having each workflow system define tables to denote dependency relationships between tasks, this gem provides features that can create both the dependency and dependent model.
+These entity names are configurable based on the project needs.

+In addition, it accepts methods to define how a dependency can be resolved and dependency resolution callbacks.
+In the same vein as active record callbacks, dependency resolution callbacks can define actions that should be executed before a dependency is resolved and after a dependency is resolved.
+If any before callbacks fail, then dependency resolution will also fail.

 ## Installation

 1. Add JobDependencies to your `Gemfile`.